European Boxing Union

 The European Boxing Union (EBU), formerly known as the International Boxing Union (IBU), is a pan-European governing body that sanctions championship bouts in professional boxing.
-The EBU governs the most-prestigious continental title in Europe, the EBU European Championship, in addition to their EBU EU Championship for competitors from within the European Union and the EBU EE Championship for those outside the European Union.
+The EBU governs the EBU European Championship, in addition to their EBU EU Championship for competitors from within the European Union and the EBU EE Championship for those outside the European Union.
 It is a federation affiliated with the World Boxing Council (WBC).

-During most of the 20th century and, specially, during that era's first decades, the EBU recognized many world title fights as the IBU.
-It competed against the American-based National Boxing Association (NBA), which staged the more widely recognized world title fights.
+During most of the 20th century and, particularly, during start of the century, the EBU recognized many world title fights as the IBU.
+It competed against the American-based National Boxing Association (NBA), which staged the more high profile world title fights.

 History

 International Boxing Union (1911–1942)

 The International Boxing Union (IBU) was created June 1911 in Paris, France.
 It was the first attempt to create a unified international governing body for professional boxing.
 Signators of the Protocol for the IBU were the President of Fédération Française de Boxe et de Lutte for France, the President of Fédération Belge de Boxe for Belgium, and the President of Société Française de Propagation de la Boxe Anglaise who acted on behalf of some American boxing authorities.
 Switzerland joined the IBU in November 1913.
 Denmark, the Netherlands, Italy, Sweden, Norway, Brazil, Argentine, Canada, Australia and the United Kingdom also joined.
 By 1922, the UK had withdrawn support, and the US was never fully committed.

 The IBU suspended operations with the outbreak of World War I, but resumed action on February 5, 1920.